Efficiency in Architecture Projects with CAD to BIM Conversion

 Brief Understanding of CAD to BIM Services

-An architecture firm with CAD files can easily convert them into a 3D BIM model that encompasses detailed information, specifications, level of detail, and more.
+An architecture firm with CAD files can easily convert them into a 3D BIM model encompassing detailed information, specifications, level of detail, and more.
 All such information and data incorporated in the 3D model of the projects allows AEC professionals to make informed decisions, streamline the pre-construction process, elevate safety precautions on site, reduce material wastage, and more.
 As a matter of fact, CAD to BIM is an effective and cost-efficient solution for the design and visualization of the process.

 Role of CAD to BIM Conversion in AEC Realm